-We will continue to be responsive to client and employee feedback, ascertain whether any accommodation is needed in order for clients to receive services and participate in meetings and information sessions (whether online or in person), provide accommodation in a timely manner after consulting with the client on the suitability of accommodation.
+We will continue to be responsive to client and employee feedback, ascertain whether any accommodation is needed in order for clients to receive services and participate in meetings and information sessions (whether online or in person) and provide accommodation in a timely manner after consulting with the client on the suitability of accommodation.
+We will review opportunities to better identify the accommodation needs of our clients in our systems to support our ability to deliver service and communications in the appropriate format or with the appropriate communication support.

 We will ensure our employees, and other persons as required by the IASR, receive training upon hire as well as refresher training on a regular basis to support accessible service delivery.

-We will continue to produce quarterly accessibility reports for our senior management so they appreciate the results of our efforts in making our services accessible.
+We will continue to produce accessibility reports for our senior management so they appreciate the results of our efforts in making our services accessible.
 We will continue to identify areas requiring attention based on the feedback of our clients and employees to ensure any service barriers are reduced or eliminated.